Parcela/parcela.github.io/_docs/parcel/index.md

 * Setting the initial state of the Parcel.
 * Creating references to external data that the `view` might use.
-* Attaching events both to the UI and any other objects that might affect it.
+* Attaching events listeners to resources might affect it.

 The `init` method will receive at least the configuration options, a hash map of names and values for its initial state and options.
 It will also receive, unmodified, any extra arguments the constructor might have received.